globad/remove-old-branches/README.md

 # remove-old-branches
 ### Briefly.
-Removes old branches in Butbucket repository.
+This tool removes old branches in Butbucket repository.
 Use it on your own risk!

 ### Description